No Limits, Only Possibilities

 Welcome to Governance at West Hill Primary Academy

-Please see below details of The Galaxy Trust's governance arrangements along with information for each of our Governors who has served at any point over the past 12 months and, where applicable, their full name, date of appointment, term of office, date they stepped down, who appointed them, and relevant business and pecuniary interests including governance roles in other educational institutions.
+Please see below details of The Golden Thread Alliance governance arrangements along with information for each of our Governors who were appointed by the Board with effect from the school opening.
+This includes their full name, date of appointment, term of office, date they stepped down (if applicable), who appointed them, and relevant business and pecuniary interests including governance roles in other educational institutions.
 This information complies with the requirements of the Academy Trust Handbook.

 The Chair of the Board of Trustees is Mr Philip Vander Gucht